XLSForm/xlsform.github.io/_sections/home-english.md

 | ======  | ============== |
 | settings   |         |

-For more information on encrypted forms and how to generate the RSA keys have a look at the [ODK documentation](https://docs.opendatakit.org/encrypted-forms/) and at [this this example form](https://docs.google.com/spreadsheets/d/1O2VW5dNxXeyr-V_GB3spS6QPX4rtqtt7ijqP_uZLU3I/edit?usp=sharing).
+For more information on encrypted forms and how to generate the RSA keys have a look at the [ODK documentation](https://docs.opendatakit.org/encrypted-forms/) and at [this example form](https://docs.google.com/spreadsheets/d/1O2VW5dNxXeyr-V_GB3spS6QPX4rtqtt7ijqP_uZLU3I/edit?usp=sharing).

 ### Specify alternative server